oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 - **enable_file_storage_policies**: when set to true, policies are enabled for File Storage service.
 Default is false.
 - **enable_oke_policies**: when set to true, policies are enabled for OKE service.
 Default is false.
 - **enable_streaming_policies**: when set to true, policies are enabled for Streaming service.
 Default is false.
-- **enable_object_storage_policies**: list with the region names where policies for Object Storage service should be enabled.
-Object Storage is a regional service and the region name composes the principal name in the IAM policy.
+- **enable_object_storage_policies**: when set to true, policies are enabled for Object Storage service in all tenancy subscribed regions.
+Default is false.

 ##### Policy Naming